TimGrt/Ansible-Workshop-Exercises/docs/projects/network-automation/apic-project.md

 !!! tip
     By default, Ansible will try to communicate via SSH. **This will not work!**
-    You have to instruct Ansible to communicate with the APIC REST Interface, the ACI modules do not run on the network devices or controller, they need to run on the Ansible control node **locally**!
+    You have to instruct Ansible to communicate with the **APIC REST Interface**, the ACI modules do not run on the network devices or controller, they need to run on the Ansible control node **locally**!
-    Add the necessary parameters to your inventory file!
+    **Add the necessary parameters to your inventory file!**

-Use the same credentials for API communication as for the login to the APIC UI.
+**Use the same credentials for API communication as for the login to the APIC UI.**

 The API endpoint (*host*) for the ACI modules uses the URL of the sandbox, you won't need the prefix `https://`.
 The documentation provides an [extensive Guide](https://docs.ansible.com/ansible/9/scenario_guides/guide_aci.html#aci-guide){:target="_blank"} for ACI automation, which also describes how to [setup communication with APIC](https://docs.ansible.com/ansible/9/scenario_guides/guide_aci.html#using-the-local-connection-method){:target="_blank"}.